SkkiNet/.github/profile/README.md

 - **Completed**: Tool has been developed and deployed.
 - **Rejected**: Request was not approved.
 Try again, maybe?

-## Communication
-For updates on specific requests, or to provide additional information, use the following channels:
-- **Email**: jtthompson@sanmar.com

-Keep your communications concise and relevant.

 ## Contact
 If you have any questions or need further assistance, please contact:
 - **Github Organization Owner**: